Matthew-38/2011_TransL/README.md

+# TransL - A transliteration and text composition tool for polyglots
+This is an old project, so you can compare my code (I haven't touched it since 2011).
+Also it shows my usage of the GUI Tkinter, unicode features and text manipulation, etc.

+[Version Française en bas]

+# Background
+In 2011, I was passionate about language learning and I had started to learn Russian and Esperanto.
+For my learning, I wanted to have penpals who were native speakers of the languages I was learning, via the internet.
+To write them in the target language, especially in Russian, I needed to write in different alphabets.
+I did not yet have a Russian keyboard (the project "Keyboard-layout-script" then replaces this one).
+This program had therefore the aime to do transliteration while I typed on the keyboard.
+A bit like Lexilogos (https://www.lexilogos.com/keyboard/russian.htm) - indeed this was my source of inspiration, but I wanted to make my own version, and for it to work offline (I then lived in a remote area with poor internet connection).

+# Usage
+The Tkinter library is needed to run this program

+In a Linux console, enter:

+  $ python3 main.py

+The program will initialise the GUI mode, but the console remains with output in the background - which can be used for debugging.

+It also works under Windows with Python 3

+# Features
+The main text area to enter text.
+The target language can be chosen above.
+Special letters can be chosen below.
+To the right there is a dictionary feature.
+You can enter a word in any language (of those supported) and it will be translated into the target language.
+The dictionary, however, is limited (see below).

+# Limitations and Bugs

+1. The dictionaries are very limited, so there are several words which are not found.
+Also, it only accepts head words ("have" is accepted, but not "has", "had").
+2. There are bugs with uncaught exceptions in the console if we click on "Open" or "Save" and then cancel the process.
+3. The code is ugly.
+I programmed it in 2011 and I have not touched it since.
+This makes it more difficult to understand and maintain (if ever I want to come back to it).
+4. The GUI is oldfashioned - it is Tkinter.
+But my aime was not to make it beautiful, but useful.
+5. It never passed version Alpha - with the console which gives all sorts of debugging messages.
+And these have no meaning for people who don't know the code.
+6. All the files (images, dictionaries) are a little disorganised in the main folder.

+############################################################################################

+# Version Française

 # TransL
 Ancien projet pour comparer (je n'ai pas touché le code depuis 2011).
 Aussi ça démontre l'usage de GUI Tkinter, des fichiers en unicode,  etc.